Flow@Work engagement survey

-Mindset's engagement surveys measure both the engagement levels in your organization (how engaged your employees are) and the factors that inhibit or drive engagement at business unit and demographic level so you know where to focus and what needs fixing.
+Mindset's Flow@Work engagement survey measures both the indicators of engagement (how engaged your employees are) and the factors that inhibit or drive engagement so you know where to focus and what needs fixing.

 enter analytics select2